molikd/molikd.github.io/cv.md

 >
 > **[talk]** Luciano, Joanne, Grant Cumming, Eva Kahana, Tara French, and David Molik.
 “Health Web Science: Health Science, the Web and Web Observatories.”
 Proceedings of Informs Healthcare – 2015. http://meetings2.informs.org/wordpress/healthcare2015/.
 >
-> ## ACHIEVEMENTS
+> ## TEACHING
 >
+> Designed and Taught University of Notre Dame's first Computational Genomics course, "BIOS 60132 - Introduction to Computational Genomics" a graduate level, three creidt course teaching commonly used algoithms in Computational Genomcs in Fall of 2020
+>
 > Organized and Partially taught "Bioinformatics Introductory Program (BIP) Week 2020" a introductory bioinformatics program for incoming Life Sciences graduate students at the University of Notre Dame.
-Based on carpentries.org curriculum, the workshop spanned four days and had over 20 volunteers.
+Based on carpentries.org curriculum, the workshop spanned four days and had over 20 volunteers in Summer 2020, for [Center for Digital Scholarship](https://cds.library.nd.edu/).
+>
+> Taught Data Carpentries Genomics curriculm as a series of workshops over the course of Spring 2020, for Center for Digtial Scholarship.
+First in-person, and then online in Spring 2020, for [Center for Digital Scholarship](https://cds.library.nd.edu/).
+>
+> Lab Teaching assistant for "BIOS 30420/60562 - Aquatic Insects" in Fall 2019, for [Ronald Hellenthal](https://biodiversity.nd.edu/contact/).
+>
+> Lecture Teaching assistant for "BIOS 10172 - Biology II: Molecules to Ecosystems" in Spring of 2019, for [Joesph O'Tousa](https://www3.nd.edu/~jotousa/labwww/).
+>
+> Lab Teaching assistant for "BIOS 31312 - General Ecology Laboratory" in Fall 2018, for [Dominic Chaloner](https://biology.nd.edu/people/dominic-chaloner/).
+>
+> Lab Teaching assistant for "BIOS 21202 - General Biology B Laboratory" in Spring 2018, for [Dominic Chaloner](https://biology.nd.edu/people/dominic-chaloner/).
+>
+> ## ACHIEVEMENTS
 >
 > Undergraduate Thesis, titled: “Oat: Comparing Ontologies and Text” Focused on Semantic Web Technologies and Distance Measures, Advisor: [Deborah McGuinness](https://tw.rpi.edu/web/person/Deborah_L_McGuinness), Fall 2012
 >